IshanAchilles/Capstone1/README.md

 # Real-time IoT Data Visualization for High-Risk Environmnents

-FlowMap is an IoT application that leverages Raspberry Pis to send real-time data to Firebase.
+This Project is an IoT application that leverages Raspberry Pis to send real-time data to Firebase.
 This data is then processed and displayed on an Android app, graphed onto a Google Map with a geofence.
 This powerful combination enables seamless visualization and monitoring of IoT data in a geographical context.

 ## Features